icx-front/flutter_demo_learn/docs/building-layouts.md

 - You can stretch or constrain child widgets.
 - You can specify how child widgets use the Row's or Column's available space.

+## 交互
+What you'll learn
+- How to response to taps
+- How to create custom widget
+- The difference between stateless and stateful widget